n1kito/Philosophers/README.md

 - [x] Make a "philo" struct and initialize it.
   - Should contain a pointer to the rules_ptr struct.
   - Should have pointers to `left` and `right` forks.
+    - [x] Handle the case where there is only one philo

 # To do
 - [x] Research lock order conditions